geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

 Or get an item into their secrets deck?
 Characters have tasks built in?
 Or there is a task?
 Draw a task and if you can complete it, you get the reward.
 If you can't, you must spend something to keep it or discard with an energy.

-Plots - if unleashed it becomes the final turn and a grand battle occurs as every player gets one turn to act and resolve their conspiracy.
+Plots: if unleashed it becomes the final turn and a grand battle occurs as every player gets one turn to act and resolve their conspiracy.
 Only players with plots can take turns in the grant battle

+Use magic, ingots, flesh and wool to build a secret golem or champion for your conspiracy, when activated has vast power and influence and vic

  - [ ] Suspicion cards?
 You can use a power from your secrets deck but it lets other players unfurl your conspiracy.